anilhack98/Python_learning/Git_Demo/git_setup.md

 # Resolving Merge Conflicts
 -> An event that takes place when Git is unable to automatically resolve differences in code between two commits.

+# Undoing Changes
+-> Case 1: Staged changes (Added but not commited)
+   -> git reset <-file name->
+   -> git reset
+-> Case 2: Commited Changes (for one commit) git reset HEAD~1

+-> Case 3: Commited Changes (for many commits)
+    -> git reset <- commit hash->
+    -> git reset --hard <- commit hash->

+# Fork
+ -> A fork is a new repository that shares code and visibility settings with the original "upstream" repository.
+  -> Fork is rough copy.